Acupressure during pregnancy

 Pressure points acupressure in pregnancy

-CV17 is a stress-reducing acupressure point centered on the imaginary line between the nipples right on the breastbone.
-Again, perform a strong massage over this point from bottom to top.
+CV17 is a stress-reducing acupressure point that lies in the middle of the imaginary line between the nipples exactly on the breastbone.
+Again, massage this point vigorously from bottom to top.
 Note that the point can be quite painful at first, especially for pregnant women who are strongly affected by emotional fluctuations.
 This pain will disappear during the massage.
 Take three minutes for this exercise.

 SP12 & SP13 - Strong against unpleasant feeling in the abdomen

 Point SP13 is located exactly in the middle of the crease where the leg and lower abdomen meet.
-SP12 is located slightly lower on the pubic bone, about three finger widths from the center.
-Press both acupressure points with light pressure simultaneously or one after the other for about two minutes, breathing deeply.
+SP 12 is located slightly lower on the pubic bone, about three finger widths from the center.
+Press both acupressure points simultaneously or one after the other for about two minutes while breathing deeply.

 Stop: You must not press these points during acupressure in pregnancy

-During your pregnancy, the body is particularly sensitive.
-You can imagine this as if you are usually only attuned to eighty percent perception and suddenly you have a whole hundred percent at your disposal.
-This sensitivity affects not only the sense of smell and feelings, but also the way pressure affects the tissues.
+During your pregnancy, your body is particularly sensitive.
+You can imagine it as if you are usually only attuned to eighty percent perception and suddenly a whole hundred percent is available to you.
+This sensitivity not only affects your sense of smell and feelings, but also the way pressure affects your tissue.

 Some acupressure points stimulate your body to go into labor.
 Of course, you definitely don't want to do this too soon.
 To avoid putting your body through too much, please refrain from pressing the following points during your pregnancy: